clvrmktg/highway-code/content/law/alcohol-driving/index.md

 type = "emergencies"                 # layouts/law/*
-summary = "Legal alcohol limits and the consequences of driving under the influence." description = "Learn the laws on alcohol and driving in The Bahamas, including legal limits, how alcohol affects drivers, and the penalties for driving under the influence." icon = "wine"                # Tabler icon suggestion weight = 80 tags = ["law", "compliance", "alcohol", "dui"]
+summary = "Legal alcohol limits and the consequences of driving under the influence." description = "Learn the laws on alcohol and driving in The Bahamas, including legal limits, how alcohol affects drivers, and the penalties for driving under the influence." icon = "glass-full"                # Tabler icon suggestion weight = 80 tags = ["law", "compliance", "alcohol", "dui"]